-Both inline fixer and torque protector, the RENCOL® Tolerance Ring is a robust, consistent and space-saving slip clutch.
+Both inline fixer and torque limiter, the RENCOL® Tolerance Ring is a robust, consistent and space-saving slip clutch offering mechanical protection.

-As with any clutch, the RENCOL® slip clutch is there to protect two mechanical components from each other.
+As with any clutch, a slip clutch using RENCOL®, also known as an overload clutch or a torque limiter, is there to protect two mechanical components from each other.
 The slip clutch controls the torque by slipping between the two mating components.
 If the torque is exceeded or the output drive receives a shock load, the tolerance ring allows the components to slip.

 After the slip, the RENCOL® Tolerance Ring automatically resets.
 The machine or robot can simply carry on with its operation, uninterrupted and with no delays.